isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-06-post-through-time-and-tide-a-survey-of-singapores-reefs.md

 [^20]:Low, A., & Wong, K.C.
 (1984, December 11).
 The old men of the sea.
 The Straits Times, p.
 18. Retrieved from NewspaperSG.

-Tan, H.Y.
+[^21]:Tan, H.Y.
 (1995, November 22).
 Singapore islands get new names with reclamation.
 The Straits Times, p.
 3. Retrieved from NewspaperSG.

-Now part of Jurong Island.
+[^22]:Now part of Jurong Island.

-As quoted and annotated by Carl Alexander Gibson-Hill.
+[^23]:As quoted and annotated by Carl Alexander Gibson-Hill.
 See Gibson-Hill, C.A.
 (1954, May).
 Singapore: Notes on the history of the Old Strait, 1580–1850.
 Journal of the Malayan Branch of the Royal Asiatic Society, 27 (1) (165), 163–214, pp. 167–168.
 Retrieved from JSTOR via eResources website:

-Carl Alexander Gibson-Hill records that the name “Cyrene’s Reef” first appeared in a map by Captain Daniel Ross in 1830.
+[^24]:Carl Alexander Gibson-Hill records that the name “Cyrene’s Reef” first appeared in a map by Captain Daniel Ross in 1830.
 In Greek mythology, Cyrene was a nymph who was a fierce huntress and gave her name to a city in Libya.

-Untitled.
+[^25]:Untitled.
 (1848, November 2).
 The Singapore Free Press and Mercantile Advertiser (1835–1869), p.
 3. Retrieved from NewspaperSG.

-Dennys, N.B.
+[^26]:Dennys, N.B.
 (1894).
 Descriptive dictionary of British Malaya (p.
 99).
 London: London and China Telegraph.
 Retrieved from BooKSG.

-Legislative Council.
+[^27]:Legislative Council.
 (1902, December 13).
 The Straits Times, p.
 5. Retrieved from NewspaperSG.

-Gibson-Hill, C.A.
+[^28]:Gibson-Hill, C.A.
 (1957, December).
 Singapore Old Strait & New Harbour, 1300–1870.
 Memoirs of the Raffles Museum, 3, p.167.
 (Call no.: RCLOS 959.51 BOG)

-Gibson-Hill, May 1954, pp. 168–185.
+[^29]:Gibson-Hill, May 1954, pp. 168–185.

-Haughton, 1889, p.
+[^30]:Haughton, 1889, p.
 79

-St. John’s Island.
-(1923, April 2).
-The Singapore Free Press and Mercantile Advertiser (1884–1942), p.
+[^31]:St. John’s Island.
+(1923, April 2). *The Singapore Free Press and Mercantile Advertiser* (1884–1942), p.
 12. Retrieved from NewspaperSG.

-St John’s Island.
-(1935, June 1).
-The Straits Times, p.
+[^32]:St John’s Island.
+(1935, June 1). *The Straits Times*, p.
 13. Retrieved from NewspaperSG.

-Island Nation Project.
+[^33]:Island Nation Project.
 (2015–2016).
 From one island to another.
 Retrieved from Island Nation Project website.
 (Note: The “Island Nation” exhibition was held at the National Library Building from 2–27 June 2015.)

-Reef will become holiday island by October.
+[^34]:Reef will become holiday island by October.
 (1976, August 27).
 New Nation, p.
 4. Retrieved from NewspaperSG.

-Singapore.
+[^35]:Singapore.
 Parliament.
 Official reports – Parliamentary debates (Hansard).
 (1996, October 28).
 Reclamation (Southern Islands).
 (Vol 66, col. 840).
 Retrieved from Parliament of Singapore website.

-Targeting nature lovers and the well-heeled.
+[^36]:Targeting nature lovers and the well-heeled.
 (2006, December 1).
 The Straits Times, p.
 6. Retrieved from NewspaperSG.

-N. Sivasothi.
+[^37]:N. Sivasothi.
 (2005, June).
 The legacy of Pulau Seringat.
 Raffles Museum Newsletter, 4, 3.
 (Call no.: RSING 069.095957 RMN)

-N. Sivasothi.
+[^38]:N. Sivasothi.
 (2002, April).
 Chek Jawa, Pulau Ubin: From research to education.
 ALUMNUS.
 Retrieved from National University of Singapore website.

-It should be noted that Chek Jawa, along with Pulau Hantu and the Pempang reefs, is still earmarked for possible eventual reclamation in Singapore’s 2013 land-use Master Plan.
+[^39]:It should be noted that Chek Jawa, along with Pulau Hantu and the Pempang reefs, is still earmarked for possible eventual reclamation in Singapore’s 2013 land-use Master Plan.
 See What shores will Singapore lose in 7-million population plan?
 (2013, January 31).
 Retrieved from Wild Shores of Singapore website.

-Goh, J. (2010).
-About us [Web blog].
+[^40]:Goh, J. (2010). *About us* [Web blog].
 Retrieved from The Hantu Bloggers website.

-Ng, M.F.C.
+[^41]:Ng, M.F.C.
 (2009).
 Habitats in harmony: The story of Semakau Landfill.
 Singapore: National Environment Agency.
 (Call no.: RSING 333.95095957 NG)

-Until the 1970s, the sea lapped the edges of familiar places such as East Coast Road, Beach Road, Katong, Bedok, the Esplanade and Collyer Quay, before the creation of districts such as Marina Bay and Marine Parade.
+[^42]:Until the 1970s, the sea lapped the edges of familiar places such as East Coast Road, Beach Road, Katong, Bedok, the Esplanade and Collyer Quay, before the creation of districts such as Marina Bay and Marine Parade.

-For a recent musing on exploring local reefs, see Torame, J. (2016).
+[^43]:For a recent musing on exploring local reefs, see Torame, J. (2016).
 Notes on some outlying reefs and islands of Singapore.
 Mynah Magazine, 1.
 Retrieved from Indiegogo website.